kabir-rab/Game-KPI/README.md

 # Game-KPI
 This is a Qlik Sense KPI object extension example.
 This uses "Spectre" css framework.
-Please note - this framework needs bootstrapping before using it in production environment as there are some clashes with default Qlik styling.
+Please note - this framework needs adding scope to it before using it in production environment as there are some clashes with default Qlik styling.
+Here is the link to the [scss](https://github.com/picturepan2/spectre "Spectre GitHub") files for the framework, please feel free to use your own method to apply scope to it.
+I may do this when and if I get any time.
 This extension is supposed to be only an example and can/will work on production environment, however will clash with some of Qlik's styling (accordion menu header, Data model viewer.. these will have slightly different font styling)

 _IMPORTANT!
 This was developed for a specific use case - used in a data literacy project!
 This may not be supported going forward._